xieweiAlex/English_Learning/words/2025/words-Nov-25.md

 A frenzy of financial innovation has **ensnared** America Inc. What could go wrong?
 How markets could **topple** the global economy.

 > The tree of liberty must be refreshed from time to time with the blood of patriots and tyrants.
-It is its natural **manure**
+It is its natural **manure**.

 > Seventeen years in, crypto is leaving its adolescence and entering adulthood.

+### Michael Burry Deregistration

 Phil is a tremendous young talent in the field of investment - and the most **prodigious** thinker I have ever encountered.
-The AI sector is currently **perpetrating** an Enron-scale accounting **distortion**, and it is doing so in plain sight with full regulatory approval because the assets are novel and the rules are ambiguous.
+The AI sector is currently **perpetrating** an **Enron-scale** accounting **distortion**, and it is doing so in plain sight with full regulatory approval because the assets are novel and the rules are ambiguous.
 And when the crisis finally arrived and he collected $100 million personally while his fund returned 489%, he shut everything down.
 The **vindication** was not worth the cost.
 The Deregistration **Gambit**.
 The positions became **spectacle**, and Burry became target.